kingcobra2468/gvms/README.md

 with Google Voice APIs.
 Offers a way to send text messages, view contact message history, and get full contact list from Google Voice.

+*Note: As of 1/29/2024, the ability to send text messages is broken due to Google Voice changes*

 ## **Capabilities**
 The existing feature set of GVMS includes:
 - ability to send a text message to a given phone-number.